apereo/cas/docs/cas-server-documentation/installation/Configuring-Groovy-Console.md

 ### Custom Groovy Scripts

 The shell by default will compile and load all groovy scripts that are found at the specified location below.
 Scripts are loaded by their class name and added to the shell.
-Here is an example groovy script that, when invokved, will return the CAS version and ticket/service registry type names:
+Here is an example groovy script that, when invoked, will return the CAS version and ticket/service registry type names:

 ```groovy